 The committee solicits support and advice from departments such as Risk, Internal Audit and Compliance.
-Where needed, the committee is authorized to call in the expertise of independent legal and reward subject matter experts.
+Where needed, the committee is authorised to call in the expertise of independent legal and reward subject matter experts.
+A full review of the Remuneration Policy was completed in 2022, including a "quick review" (QR) audit.
+All recommendations will be gradually implemented.
+Additionally, regarding permanent education, a session about Compensation Philosophy hosted by the company in October 2022 was attended by the Supervisory Board.